mehuaniket/lyricsar/README.md

 ----------------
   - project have very simple purpose that fetches lyrics from the the specific website( means if plugin is available for website)
   - you can add your plugin for any website, but you need to understand structure of plugin .
-  - i also want add player on terminal library which can play song in current dir in and pass the title of mp3 directly to script that fetches lyrics for song!!
+  - I also want add player on terminal library which can play song in current dir in and pass the title of mp3 directly to script that fetches lyrics for song!!
-  - i think this project is for developer's only because it's pathetic to use! :)
+  - I think this project is for programmer's only if you are not, it's pathetic to use! :)

 ###Requirements
 ----------------
+  - first'n first you need python 2.7 :)
   - you need to install BeautifulSoup library.

  ```